firozkhan18/SpringBoot/README.md

 Mentioned below are important Spring Boot dependencies that need to be added to a Gradle-based or Maven-based application, to ensure application compatibility with Spring Boot features.

-spring-boot-starter-parent
+- spring-boot-starter-parent
-spring-boot-maven-plugin
+- spring-boot-maven-plugin
-spring-boot-starter-test
+- spring-boot-starter-test
-spring-boot-starter-security
+- spring-boot-starter-security
-spring-boot-starter-actuator
+- spring-boot-starter-actuator
-Spring-boot-starter-web
+- Spring-boot-starter-web

 ### 6. What are the advantages of Spring Boot?

 The advantages of Spring Boot are as follows:

-It is very simple to create Spring-based apps in Java or Groovy.
+- It is very simple to create Spring-based apps in Java or Groovy.
-It cuts down on development time and also increases the output.
+- It cuts down on development time and also increases the output.
-It eliminates the requirement to write repetitive code, annotations, and XML configuration.
+- It eliminates the requirement to write repetitive code, annotations, and XML configuration.
-It is very simple to combine Spring Boot Application with its Spring Ecosystem, which includes Spring JDBC, Spring ORM, Spring Data, and Spring Security, among other things.
+- It is very simple to combine Spring Boot Application with its Spring Ecosystem, which includes Spring JDBC, Spring ORM, Spring Data, and Spring Security, among other things.
-To minimize developer effort, it employs the "Opinionated Defaults Configuration" approach.
+- To minimize developer effort, it employs the **"Opinionated Defaults Configuration"** approach.
-It provides Embedded HTTP servers such as Tomcat, Jetty, and others to help us build and test our web applications quickly.
+- It provides Embedded HTTP servers such as Tomcat, Jetty, and others to help us build and test our web applications quickly.

 ### 7. What are the features of Spring Boot?

-Features of Spring Boot
+Features of Spring Boot:

 - It is an excellent Spring module for developing online applications.
 - Spring Application class offers an easy way to bootstrap a Spring application that can be started from the main method.